robertocarlosmedina/masrapt-api/README.md

 ## Installation / How to use

-Firts you have cloned this repos.
+First you have cloned this repos.
 Then, in the path of the folder where the clone was made, run the following commands in order.

 #### Install the app dependencies